Undeclared? 3 reasons to consider STEM majors

-According to the study, 63 percent of workers with associate degrees in STEM fields earn more than those with bachelor's degrees in other areas.
-Sixty-five percent of those with bachelor's in STEM fields earn more than those with master's degrees in other subjects, and 47 percent earn more than those with a PhD in non-STEM fields.
+According to the study, 63 percent of workers who have earned an associate degrees in STEM fields earn more than those who have bachelor's degrees in other areas.
+Sixty-five percent of those with bachelor's in STEM fields earn more than those with master's degrees in other subjects, and 47 percent earn more than those with a Ph.D. in non-STEM fields.

 Those imbalances also hold up for STEM certificate holders, who earn on average more than workers with an associate degree in business or a bachelor's degree in education.

 "STEM is a line jumper," Carnevale explains.
 "In almost any career industry you'll make more than other workers who don't have STEM degrees."